C0D1UM/technical-standard/angular/ui-framework/README.md

 - _NG Bootstrap_ has slightly more stars and download count than _PrimeNG_ <sup>[3]</sup>
 - _PrimeNG_ components are more customizable

+You can use another framework as well.
+But you need to consult and get approval from Tech Council about your selected framework first.

 <small><sup>[3]</sup> Reference: [npm trends](https://www.npmtrends.com/primeng-vs-@ng-bootstrap/ng-bootstrap)</small>